LeF4t1h/my_adhan/README.md

 `sudo systemctl enable adhan.service` to enable a service to run on startup

-`sudo systemctl disable <service-name>` to disable a service to run on startup
+`sudo systemctl disable adhan.service` to disable a service to run on startup